-The Global Network for Neglected Tropical Diseases was founded in 2006 by six organizations who strive to better the lives of disadvantaged populations.
+The Global Network for Neglected Tropical Diseases was founded in 2006 by seven organizations who strive to better the lives of disadvantaged populations.
 Through advocacy and resource mobilization, the Global Network brings the issue of NTDs to the forefront in hope to one day see a world free of these diseases of poverty.

 The Liverpool School of Tropical Medicine (LSTM) was the first institution in the world dedicated to tropical disease.
 As a registered charity, LSTM works in over 60 countries worldwide to improve the health of the world's poorest people, helping to bring research innovation and scientific breakthroughs from the lab to those most in need.
 LSTM works to combat diseases such as TB, HIV/AIDS, malaria, dengue and lymphatic filariasis, and is supported by a research orderbook of £192 million.
 LSTM is also a teaching institution, attracting more than 500 students from over 50 countries each year, from PhD research and Masters programs to a range of short courses.

 The Earth Institute garner resources needed to tackle some of the world's most difficult problems, from climate change and environmental degradation, to poverty, disease and the sustainable use of resources.
 Focusing on the protection of earth's environment and the spread of social and economic opportunities for all people, through scientific research, education and practical solutions, The Earth Institute, Columbia University, is working to help lead the world onto a path toward sustainability.
 The Earth Institute holds the belief that dealing with issues such as extreme poverty must involve tackling issues such as environmental degradation, and lack of access to health care and education.